 If you click on the progress bar in the editor, it will open the HTML block that contains it.

-The first page with a progress bar may contain the styles that control the look and feel of the progress bar across every page.
+The first page of your quiz should contain the styles that control the look and feel of the progress bar across every page.
 That’s where you can edit the styles of the bar.

 Customizing Container Styles